 - Badass Bandolier: The Bone Busters' backpack straps double as bandoliers.

-- Burger Fool: The skeletons attack a fast-food restaurant complete with clown-headed drive-thru speaker.
+- Burger Fool: The skeletons attack a fast-food restaurant that features clown-headed drive-thru speaker.

 - Damsel in Distress: The backbox translite shows a giant skeleton grabbing one of the female Bone Busters.